-Soliris has been approved by the U.S. Food and Drug Administration (March 2007), the European Commission (June 2007), Health Canada (January 2009) and Australia's Therapeutic Goods Administration (February 2009) as the first treatment for all patients with PNH, a rare, debilitating and life-threatening blood disorder defined by hemolysis, or the destruction of red blood cells.
-All four jurisdictions reviewed and approved their respective marketing applications for Soliris under their priority review or accelerated assessment procedures, and all four have designated Soliris as an orphan drug.
-Prior to these approvals, there were no therapies specifically available for the treatment of PNH.
+Soliris has been approved by the U.S. Food and Drug Administration (FDA), the European Commission (EC) and healthcare authorities in other countries as the first treatment for all patients with PNH, an ultra-rare, debilitating and life-threatening blood disorder defined by hemolysis, or the destruction of red blood cells.
+The FDA and EC reviewed and approved their respective marketing applications for Soliris under their priority review or accelerated assessment procedures.
+In patients with PNH, hemolysis can cause life-threatening thromboses, recurrent pain, kidney disease, fatigue, impaired quality of life, anemia, pulmonary hypertension, shortness of breath and intermittent episodes of dark-colored urine (hemoglobinuria).
+Soliris is the only treatment that blocks this hemolysis.
+Prior to these approvals, there were no therapies specifically available for the treatment of patients with PNH.
 PNH treatment was limited to symptom management through periodic blood transfusions, non-specific immunosuppressive therapy and, infrequently, bone marrow transplantations -- a procedure that carries its own substantial risks of mortality and morbidity.
-(2,8) More information on Soliris is available at www.soliris.net.
+(2,8) Alexion is committed to the objective that every patient with PNH who can benefit from Soliris will have access to Soliris.
+More information on Soliris is available at www.Soliris.net.